onzelf/FCDL/README.md

 ## What this PoC demonstrates

--  Separation  of  intent & implementation: `mnist_basic.fcdl`  declares  what  not  how; the  compiler  decides  which  runtime/template  to  stitch.
+-  Separation  of  intent & implementation: `examples/mnist_basic.fcdl`  declares  what  not  how; the  compiler  decides  which  runtime/template  to  stitch.

 -  Data  sovereignty (code moves,  data  stays): Each  dummy  client  trains  locally; orchestrator  never  sees  raw  data.